 Required Gear Costs

-Gear plays a big part in Scouting, especially for older scouts.
-Since many of a scout’s activities include camping, hiking, and various other outdoor activities, it’s important to ensure that they’re well equipped and prepared.
+Gear plays a big part in Scouting, especially for older Scouts.
+Since Scouts participate in outdoor activities like camping, hiking, and watersports, it’s important to ensure that they’re well-equipped and prepared.

-In order to be safe and comfortable on troop camping trips, there are some things that a scout absolutely needs.
-Here is a list of absolute essentials and about how much they’ll cost you:
+In order to be safe and comfortable on troop camping trips, there are some supplies that a Scout will absolutely need.
+Here is a list of absolute Scouting essentials, and about how much each item will cost you:

 |Camping Item||Typical Cost||Notes|